assessment and recommendations

 One MET is approximately 3.5 milliliters of oxygen consumed per kilogram (kg) of body weight per minute.

-Since METs is a measure of the amount of oxygen used in ONE MINUTE, you will not see this number increase or decrease solely based on the length or your ride.
+Since METs is a measure of the amount of oxygen used in ONE MINUTE, you will not see this number increase or decrease solely based on the length of your workout.
 Instead, it is directly proportional to the amount of work you are doing per minute.
-So as you ride at a faster pace your METs will increase, and vice versa.
-That said, typically when you ride a longer distance your pace will slow, thus you will normally see a lower value for METs in your longer rides.

-There are well established METs values for various workouts at different intensity levels (running, cycling, etc.).
-The METs value is then used to calculate the number of calories expended per minute during your ride.
+There are well established METs values for various sports at different intensity levels.
+The METs value is then used to calculate the number of calories expended per minute during your workout.

 Most people think of calories in terms of food, but it is actually a unit of measure of energy.
 That’s why the food (calories) you eat are literally the fuel for your body.